-A REIG is a way for you to have your investment funds backed by physical real estate while allowing you to leverage the collective buying power and experience of the group.
-Since one or more members of the group manages the property, you personally have more time to work on other tasks, jobs, or investments.
+A REIG is a way for you to have your investment funds backed by physical real estate while you leverage the collective buying power and experience of the group.
+Since one or more members of the group manage the property, you personally have more time to work on other tasks, jobs, or investments.
 This can offer some peace of mind when it comes to risk and security, but only if the REIG is of good standing.
-Joining a REIG is a private agreement, not regulated by any government agency, so there's always the risk of improper management or dubious motives.
+Joining a REIG is a private agreement not regulated by any government agency, so there's always the risk of improper management or dubious motives.

 Unfortunately, REIGs can be a part of a real estate investment scheme in which the leader of the REIG is partaking in fraudulent real estate investments or developments.
 So it's extremely important for any investor considering participating in a REIG to do their due diligence on the group, the investments held within the group, the structure and legal contract of the REIG and its members, and the person who manages and oversees the group's activities.
 Pulling a background check, confirming assets held by the group in public records, and speaking with current and past group members are all ways to do due diligence.